jeffreysorgen/golf-club-sensors/activity.md

 #

 #
-##### So, like a conclusion here?
+##### Transition/conclusion
 # BLE conclusion
+Move this to "Digging deeper into BLE" section, after enabling the code on the device.
+This lies between completing the BLE code and "Getting Started with the SDK".

 ## Link to: [Digging into app dev](#digging-into-app-dev)
 "Digging into app dev" is a conclusion and intro.
 Any discussion under this heading would be a transitional narrative.
 It is brief, but I was intending on saying that we've connected the device to the app, and now it's time to figure out how the app works.
-In order to do that, we need to dig into the development tools of nRF Connect. **There's a YouTube set of videos** which I think I have put in [reference](#reference) but if not needs to be there.
+In order to do that, we need to dig into the development tools of nRF Connect. **There's a YouTube set of videos** (check this) which I think I have put in [reference](#reference) but if not needs to be there.
 It looked complicated, but the videos were pretty clear (and recently made).
 Also, there's a webinar in just a few days (November 3 I think.)

 #

 #

 #

 #
-#
-#
+##### "Getting Started with the SDK"
 ##### Digging into App Dev
 # App Development
 I need to learn how nRF Connect interfaces with my Android.